McConnell hits 'pause' on Dems effort to create Jan. 6 panel

 Senate Republican Leader Mitch McConnell said Tuesday he is “pushing the pause button,” on the legislation to form the commission, which is expected to pass the House this week despite the opposition of House Republican Leader Kevin McCarthy.
 That means the bill is likely to have a more difficult path when it reaches the Senate, where majority Democrats will need at least 10 GOP votes to pass it.

-McConnell told reporters that his caucus is “undecided” but “willing to listen" to the arguments about “whether such a commission is needed.”
-He questioned whether the panel's work would interfere with the hundreds of criminal investigations into the Jan.
+McConnell told reporters that his caucus is “undecided” but willing to listen to the arguments about “whether such a commission is needed.”
+He questioned whether the panel's work would interfere with the hundreds of criminal cases stemming from the Jan.
 6 attack and whether the “fine print” of the bill would ensure that both parties on the commission have an equal say.

 He also questioned a separate, $1.9 billion spending bill that the House is expected to pass this week for security upgrades.
 “We're not sure what to spend the money on yet,” McConnell said.